It used to be that blogs looked like blogs and websites looked like websites. You could easily tell blogs and websites apart.

 Think about this …

-Which of these options would you choose?
+Which of the following options would you choose?

-A) An eye-catching, professional-looking website that is actually expensive to build, or
+A) An eye-catching, professional-looking website that turns out to be quite expensive to build, or

-With almost one in every five websites around the world currently being powered by WordPress, chances are that if you already own a website, yours is also a WordPress site.
+With almost one in every five websites around the world being powered by WordPress, chances are that if you already own a website, your site is also driven by WordPress.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?